-Scott Kuykendall, who owns 16 years of experience in media relations at the collegiate level, is in his seventh season at Marquette University and serves as the Associate Athletic Director for Media Relations.
+Scott Kuykendall, who owns 16 years of experience in media relations at the collegiate level, is in his seventh season at Marquette University and serves as the Associate Athletic Director for Communications.

 Kuykendall oversees the publicity efforts for each of the athletic department's 16 NCAA Division I programs, while serving as the primary contact for the men's basketball and men's tennis teams.
 His work with the men's basketball team has included six trips to the NCAA Tournament (two Sweet 16's and on Elite Eight), along with management of the consistent regional and national media attention created by the program's affiliation with the BIG EAST Conference.

 Under his direction, the department's social media efforts and website (GoMarquette.com) have been recognized among the best in the nation by several media outlets.
 He supervised GoMarquette.com's complete redesign in 2013 and coupled with a focus on an expanded multimedia platform, the site is enjoying record-setting traffic numbers.

 Additional digital expansion projects under Kuykendall's supervision have included the development of a mobile app, the creation of microsites focused on fundraising efforts and the debut of a unique promotional effort (Project 300) for all of the University's student-athletes.

 He has also served as the sport administrator for the men's and women's tennis teams (since 2009-10) and men's soccer program (since 2011-12) and was a long-time member of the BIG EAST Conference Tennis Committee (served as chair in 2013 for the men's tournament).
 A recent alum of the University's graduate program, Kuykendall is the department's brand manager and has also recently become involved in the planning and execution of multiple facility-upgrade projects.